U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

 Mission Art & Photo-Art

-On the day that we visited, no one was present until a group of tourists arrived just as we were leaving.
+On the first day that we visited, no one was present until a group of tourists arrived just as we were leaving.
 We didn't see the caretaker.
 The gift shop unfortunately was closed, but the church and museum were open.
 A few items were for sale in the museum with visitors on the honor system to pay the donation box.
 On my second visit, a very large funeral was in progress for a member of the community who obviously was popular with many friends and family.
 On our return three days later, the site was almost deserted again.
+We have returned several times since and usually find it quiet.

 History

 Mission Santa Ysabel's (Pronounced "Isabel") beginnings are not clear.
 One account attributes Sunday, September 20, 1818 as the day when a site was blessed at Elcuanan.
-Mission Santa Ysabel is one of the "asistencia" (Extension or sub-missions) Missions.
-Three mission asistencias were built in the San Diego district.
+Mission Santa Ysabel is an "asistencia" (Extension or sub-missions) Mission to Mission San Diego, one of three mission asistencias San Diego County.
 Santa Ysabel is sometimes referred to as the "Church in the Desert."

 Whereas Mission Pala, an asistensia to Mission San Louis Rey de Francia, needed only a resident priest to be a full functioning mission, Sant Ysabel asistencia was never more than an outlying outpost to Mission San Diego de Alcala, a chapel and a few residences to serve the needs in this agricultural region of Mission San Diego's lands.